Gyeonggi Province: Rail

-Gyeonggi-do is served by Korail commuter, standard and high-speed (KTX) services.
-It is home to Korea's first railroad, the Gyeongin Line, and includes portions of the Gyeongbu Line, Gyeongui Line, Jungang Line, and Honam Line.
+Gyeonggi Province is served by Korail commuter, standard and high-speed (KTX) services.
+It is home to Korea's first railroad, the Gyeongin Line, and includes portions of the GTX-A Line, Gyeongbu Line, Gyeongui Line, Jungang Line, and Honam Line.
 Gyeonggi has stations on the Suin, Bundang, Gyeongchun, and Shinbundang commuter rail services and the Gyeongbu and Honam High Speed Railways.

 The area has numerous connections to the Seoul Metropolitan Subway system.
-Line 1 (formerly Korea National Railroad of Seoul) extends to Cheonan past Gyeonggi-do to the southwest, and to Dongducheon to the north.
+Line 1 (formerly Korea National Railroad of Seoul) extends to Cheonan past Gyeonggi Province to the southwest, and to Dongducheon to the north.
 Line 3 connects to Goyang to the north, while Line 4 is connected to Gwacheon and Ansan to the southwest.
-Line 7 is connected to Uijeongbu to the north and Gwangmyeong to the south, while Line 8 is connected to Seongnam to the south.
+Line 7 is connected to Uijeongbu to the north and Gwangmyeong to the south, Line 8 is connected to Seongnam to the south, while the GTX-A line connects Paju and Goyang to Yeonsinnae Station in Eunpyeong-gu and Seoul Station in Jung-gu.

 Uijeongbu has its own light rail system, the U Line, which connects to Line 1.

 A short section of the AREX line between Gimpo and Incheon airports passes through Gyeonggi, but there are no stops within the province.

 Education

-Gyeonggi-do is actively investing in education to foster a talented population suitable for the globalized economy.
+Gyeonggi Province is actively investing in education to foster a talented population suitable for the globalized economy.
 It is promoting the opening of local campuses of reputable universities as well as establishing special purpose high schools for high-quality education.
 It has also founded and operates at Paju the largest domestic "English village" for education in the English language, as well as villages in Ansan and Yangpyeong.